dentarg/auth0-blog/_posts/2018-04-02-security-risk-20-plus-billion-iot-devices-by-2020.markdown

 ---
 layout: post
 title: "Security Risk: 20+ Billion IoT Devices by 2020"
-description: "Unprotected IoT devices can make it easy bad guys to cause global damage—botnets increased 140% last year.
+description: "Unprotected IoT devices can make it easy for bad guys to cause global damage—botnets increased 140% last year.
 Auth0 can help safeguard your IoT devices."
 longdescription: "With more than 20+B connected devices predicted by 2020 and IoT botnets disabling hospitals in the UK and impacting services like Netflix and Github, the UK is advocating global standardization.
 Auth0 can help safeguard the IoT devices you currently have in use while you’re waiting for secure standards."
 date: 2018-04-02 14:15
 category: Hot Topics, Security, Breaches